 Wind and insert the bobbin

 A lower thread and a top thread are two dissimilar thread sources used by a sewing machine.
 The sources are always stored on the bobbin.
 For winding your bobbin, set its spool on the top of the bobbin winder.
 Now, wrap the thread to the bobbin and around the guide from the spool of thread.
 Lastly, switch on the winder and wait until it stops automatically after the bobbin being full.
+You may also read our dedicated article on How to Set Up Sewing Machine Bobbin.

 Thread the machine